rockowitz/ddcui/BUILDING.md

 # Building **ddcui**

 ## Requirements
 - ddcutil 0.9.6 or later.
-If installed from pre-compiled packages, the shared library and development packages must be installed as well as the main ddcutil package.
+If **ddcutil** is installed from pre-compiled packages, the shared library and development packages must be installed as well as the main ddcutil package.
 - A recent version of QT 5.  **ddcui** will not build with versions of Qt older than 5.5.
 Unless you want to modify the the dialog boxes, or prefer the Qt Creator IDE, Qt Creator is not required.